chrisweb/chris.lu/README.md

-TODO: in next config, do I need to configure pageExtensions for MDX to work in app directory, or is this just for pages directory???
-TODO: the `mdxRs: true` in next config that they tell you to add in the beta docs <https://beta.nextjs.org/docs/guides/mdx>, because in the regular docs they say to not use it in production, so is it mandatory for the app directory or not???
-TODO: in the regular docs they say you need to install @mdx-js/loader @mdx-js/react, but they don't mention those in the beta docs, so do I need to add them manually or not???

 ### adding an article page

+you can chose between 3 ways of creating an **article page** to display MDX content, I will show you all these options and then it is up to you to decide which you like best or which suits your use case best

+* [option 1](#option-1-multiple-pagetsx-files-one-static-route-per-article): multiple page.tsx files, one static route per article
+* [option 2](#option-2-multiple-pagemdx-files-one-static-route-per-article): multiple page.mdx files, one static route per article
+* [option 3](#option-3-one-pagetsx-file-one-dynamic-route-segment-for-all-articles): one page.tsx file, one dynamic route segment for all articles

+#### option 1: multiple page.tsx files, one static route per article

+#### option 2: multiple page.mdx files, one static route per article

+#### option 3: one page.tsx file, one dynamic route segment for all articles

 in the /app directory, create a new folder called `articles` and then inside that another folder using a dynamic segment containing our article slug as name `[slug]`

 Glossary: a slug is a clean version of the article title, it is search engine-friendly so good for SEO and also serves as a unique identifier of the page

-then inside of `/app/articles/[slug]/` create a file called `page.js` with the following content
+then inside of `/app/articles/[slug]/` create a file called `page.tsx` with the following content

 ```tsx
 interface IParams {